There are plenty of things I remember about my childhood that were sweet.

 I’m passionate about sharing my education – and continuing to learn more – in hopes of sparing others some of the defeat I’ve felt both as a child and as an adult.
 I’ll start with helping people sort through the noise and the products that don’t work by only bringing the best products into our inventory.

-Everything at MadeWith goes through our testing program and must perform well in the test group before getting into our inventory.
-But even before it hits our test group, our head of Brand Relationships + Product Research confirms the product reaches our level of clean by running the brand’s ingredients list past our Never MadeWith list to make sure brands aren’t using ingredients that are known or linked to things that harm our bodies, animals, and/or the planet.
+Everything at MadeWith goes through our testing program and must perform well in its test group before it can get into our inventory.
+But even before it hits our test group, our head of Brand + Product Research confirms the product reaches our level of clean by running the product’s ingredients list past our Never MadeWith List to make sure it doesn’t contain ingredients that are known or linked to things that harm our bodies, animals, and/or the planet.

 So while my transition to clean has been in motion for over 20 years, I continue to clean up my act more and more every day.
-And I will help as many people as I can be as clean as they can; in the way we shop, in the way we consume, and the way we support clean brands and their mission to make the world a cleaner place.
+And I will help as many people as I can be as clean as they can; in the way we shop, in the way we consume, and the way we support brands in our shared mission to make the world a cleaner, better place.